jslowbro/ppdv-project/README.md

+###Walking visualiser by Jan Chabik 291060 and Mohammed Alawami 295277

+####Make sure you're connected to VPN before running since some parts are already intercative.

-To run this just type in your command line:
+######To run the app just type in your command line:

-`python app.py`
+`pip install -r requirements.txt && python app.py`